btkostner/jumar/docs/deployment.md

 cockroach cert create-node --ca-key=$HOME/.cockroach-certs/ca.key 127.0.0.1 localhost $FLY_APP.internal "*.$FLY_APP.internal" "*.vm.$FLY_APP.internal" "*.nearest.of.$FLY_APP.internal" $FLY_APP.fly.dev
 ```

-Next up, you'll want to generate a certificate for your `root` client, and any other clients.
+Next up, you'll want to generate a certificate for your `root`, `jumar`, and any other clients you want.
 Do this via:

 ```bash
 cockroach cert create-client --ca-key=$HOME/.cockroach-certs/ca.key <client>
 ```

-Once that is done, you can exit the container. **Ensure you save the generated certificates and keys to secure place**.
+Once that is done, you can exit the container. **Ensure you save the generated certificates and keys to a secure place**.

 ### Deploying